yurishkuro/opentracing-tutorial/go/lesson01/README.md

 The OpenTracing Specification also recommends all log statements to contain an `event` field that describes the overall event being logged, with other attributes of the event provided as additional fields.

+If you run the program with these changes, then find the trace in the UI and expand its span (by clicking on it), you will be able to see the tags and logs.

 ## Conclusion

 The complete program can be found in the [solution](./solution) package.
 We moved the `initJaeger`